ronaldbosma/blog/content/blog/apim-client-certificate-series/02-validate-client-certificate-in-apim-behind-agw/index.md

 ]
 ```

 Please note that the `verifyClientCertIssuerDN` property is set to `true`.
 By default, only the root CA certificate is checked.
-In our example, this means that a client certificate issued by `APIM Sample TST Intermediate CA` for the test environment would be accepted, even though we've uploaded the other intermediate certificate `APIM Sample DEV Intermediate CA` of the dev environment.
-By setting `verifyClientCertIssuerDN` to `true`, the intermediate certificate will also be checked and only certificates created by `APIM Sample DEV Intermediate CA` are accepted.
+In our example, this would mean that a client certificate issued by `APIM Sample TST Intermediate CA` for the test environment would be accepted, even though we've only uploaded the other intermediate certificate `APIM Sample DEV Intermediate CA` of the development environment.
+By setting `verifyClientCertIssuerDN` to `true`, the intermediate certificate will also be checked and only certificates issued by `APIM Sample DEV Intermediate CA` are accepted.
 You can find more details [here](https://learn.microsoft.com/en-us/azure/application-gateway/mutual-authentication-overview#verify-client-certificate-dn).

 #### mTLS Port

 Next, we'll need to configure a port.
-Because `443` is already in use, we'll configure port `53029`.
+Because `443` is already in use, we'll configure a second port.
 Add the following to the `frontendPorts` array:

 ```bicep
 {